Chris--A/PrintEx/README.md

 #### 4. `printf` formatting.

 This library has a custom `printf` method for use with all interfaces found in this library.
 It is not as complete as a standard implementation, however it does support some custom features specific to Arduino.
-It does not support the precision parameter yet, however it is planned for a future version.
+Basic support for the precision parameter is available, however it only affects floating point data.
+To request further implementation, please open an issue [here](https://github.com/Chris--A/PrintEx/issues).

 Formatting options use the following syntax:
 `%[flags][width][.precision][length]specifier`